Kintsugi Bracelet. Ancient Bog Oak Wood, Inlaid With 22ct Gold Leaf

 How it is made

-The design is carved out on the front, back, sides, top & bottom to represent the real kintsugi art of broken pieces stuck back together.
+The design is carved out on the front, back, sides, top & bottom to represent the real kintsugi art of broken pieces stuck back together, then inlaid with your chosen inlay. once the leaf is laid into the grooves, it is then filled with a resin to bring it to same level as the wood.

-The designs will always be different, as they are freehand drawn for every piece.
+The designs will always be different, as they are freehand carved for every piece

 Made to order